All You Need to Know Before Attending your Dentistry Interview in the UK

 - £59.10 for band 2 treatment;

 - £256.50 for band 3 treatment.

-A recent idea introduced by the National Institute for Health and Clinical Excellence (NICE) recommended that routine check-ups must be determined subjectively depending on the patient’s clinical risk factors.
+A recent idea introduced by the National Institute for Health and Clinical Excellence (NICE) recommended that routine check-ups be determined subjectively depending on the patient’s clinical risk factors.

 Where to draw the line?

-Many vulnerable people are given access to free healthcare such as pregnant women, patients in the hospital, patients referred for hospital treatment.
+Many vulnerable people are given access to free healthcare, such as pregnant women, patients in the hospital, and patients referred for hospital treatment.
 Patients who receive state benefits could be eligible for free treatment.
 It has been a challenge for the government and dentists to decide on whom to provide free dental healthcare.
 Where do you draw the line if the patient cannot afford it?
 Some dentists have argued that UDA rates should be based on income.

 The NHS saves money and time by having patients referred to primary care dentists to deal with clinical issues early on.
 Unfortunately, access to dentistry has become more difficult for patients.